Fast, high-precision optical polarization synthesizer for ultracold-atom experiments: Introduction

 In this work, we report on a different technique for polarization synthesis, which is tailored to the requirements of ultracold atom experiments and similar quantum technologies, where polarization precision and high modulation bandwidth play an important role.
 Our polarization synthesizer, instead of using an electro-optical modulator to control the SOP, directly synthesizes arbitrary SOPs by superimposing two distinct phase-stabilized laser beams with orthogonal circular polarizations.
-In a recent paper \cite{Robens:2016bf}, we have demonstrated an application of our polarization synthesizer to realize polarization-synthesized optical lattices, which allow transporting atoms state-dependently over arbitrarily long distances relying on a reset-free rotation of linear polarization.
-Thereby, we could demonstrate sorting of individual atoms to predefined patterns, creating virtually zero entropy states in a bottom-up approach.
+In a recent paper \cite{Robens:2016bf}, we demonstrated an application of our polarization synthesizer to realize polarization-synthesized optical lattices, which allow transporting atoms state dependently over arbitrarily long distances relying on a reset-free rotation of linear polarization.
+Thereby, we were able to demonstrate sorting of individual atoms to predefined patterns, thereby reducing the positional entropy of a randomly distributed ensemble to virtually zero.
 Furthermore, \PS{} optical lattices have also enabled the realization of so-called ideal negative measurements for fundamental tests of quantum superimposition states~\cite{Robens:2015,Robens:2016uz}.
-We expect several other applications of \PS{} optical lattices in the realm of ultracold atoms, ranging from fast atom transport~\cite{Murphy:2009,Torrontegui:2011} to testing indistinguishability of identical particles \cite{Roos:2017}, nonequilibrium quantum thermodynamics experiments~\cite{Dorner:2013}, nonequilibrium localization experiments~\cite{Horstmann:2010}, and the quantum simulation of quantum electrodynamics~\cite{deVega:2008} and of impurity models~\mbox{\cite{Carlos:2014,Shi:2016}}.
+We expect several other applications of \PS{} optical lattices in the realm of ultracold atoms, ranging from fast atom transport~\cite{Murphy:2009,Torrontegui:2011} to testing the indistinguishability of identical particles \cite{Roos:2017}, nonequilibrium quantum thermodynamics experiments~\cite{Dorner:2013}, nonequilibrium localization experiments~\cite{Horstmann:2010}, and the quantum simulation of quantum electrodynamics~\cite{deVega:2008} and of impurity models~\mbox{\cite{Carlos:2014,Shi:2016}}.
 In addition, our experimental scheme for the synthesis of light polarization may find applications in other quantum-technological areas beyond ultracold atoms.

 The article is organized as follows: In Sec.~\ref{sec:PolarizationSynthesizer} we present the experimental setup of the polarization synthesizer and its application to \PS{} optical lattices.
 In Sec.~\ref{sec:PolarizationSynthesizerCharacterization} we analyze and quantify the physical mechanisms limiting the precision of the SOP, the DOP, and the modulation bandwidth of the polarization synthesizer.
 Furthermore, we utilize atoms trapped in the \PS{} optical lattice to provide complementary measurements of the heating rate and transport excitations, which give an independent assessment of the performance of the polarization synthesizer.